uniconstructor/demandbaselabs/Optimizely/README.md

   * Your Demandbase Solutions Consultant will assist you with this step.

 #Create Optimizely Visitor Segments
 Optimizely Visitor Segments allow you to dissect the results of an experiment based on visitor attributes.
+To get started, first create Visitor Segments in the Optimizely dashboard.
+See [Managing Visitor Segments from the Dashboard](https://help.optimizely.com/hc/en-us/articles/200040865-Managing-Visitor-Segments-from-the-Dashboard) for detailed instructions on how to setup Visitor Segments.

-This feature is only available in [Optimizely Platinum](https://www.optimizely.com/pricing).
+*Note: Custom visitor segments are only available in [Optimizely Platinum](https://www.optimizely.com/pricing).*

 The two methods described here are not mutually exclusive.
 It is possible to add a single visitor to both dynamic segments and pre-defined segments during the same visit.
+Additionally,

 ##Creating Dynamic Segments
 Sending Demandbase company profile attributes to the [Optimizely API](https://www.optimizely.com/docs/api#visitor-segments) you can dynamically add a visitor to a segment.